Noviny/journal-maker/doc/next.md

 Reorder articles and chapters within books
  - Set order as well I guess

- Make 'delete chapter' buttons look neater
+ Make 'delete chapter' buttons look neater - built into the panel thing on the right hand side.

 Check out the navbar, and figure out where all the buttons should optimally go.